GLACIER’S NATIVE AMERICA SPEAKS PROGRAM

 What Makes the Native America Speaks Program so Significant?

-For the past 35 years, the Native America Speaks program has been the cornerstone of Glacier’s tribal community engagement project.
-Native America Speaks is the longest-running indigenous speaker series in the National Park Service.
+Now celebrating its 41st anniversary, the Native America Speaks program has been the cornerstone of Glacier’s tribal community engagement project.
+Native America Speaks is the longest-running Indigenous speaker series in the National Park Service.
 Your support funds over 100 events in Glacier each year, attended by more than 7,500 visitors.
 This award-winning program provides a unique window into the meaning and history of the place we now call Glacier National Park from the different perspectives of the Blackfeet, Salish, Pend d’Oreille and Kootenai peoples.

 With continued Conservancy support, the park will employ a full-time ranger to enhance relationships with local tribal communities.
 It will also support a VISTA volunteer to help create training programs enabling young Blackfeet to find employment in Glacier, and will fund over 100 Native America Speaks presentations throughout the park and on the Blackfeet Indian Reservation.